GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Discussion

+For both contrasts tested from the 3T HCP-YA dataset, \go{} performed remarkably well and systematically better than \sys{}.
+The only ROIs where \sys{} produced better DSC and ASD values than \go{} were for the cerebellar WM and cortex.
+That can be explained by the similar behavior of \sys{} to reproduce the limited identification of inferior cerebellar WM branches like \fsv{} does.
+Indeed, \go{} detected substantially more cerebellar WM than both \fsv{} (reference technique) and \sys{}, resulting in lower DSC and ASD for both cerebellar WM and cortex.
+Interestingly, \go{} used the same DR approach to create the synthetic training data as \sys{}.
+However, for \go{}, it resulted in a superior detection of the thin cerebellar WM branches and cortex sulci.
+Thus, the fact that (1) \go{} was trained using only sub-millimeter label maps (with \sevi{} as the training resolution) and (2) the randomized downsampling step as done in \sys{} was disabled could explain this improved identification of high-resolution anatomy features.

-For both contrasts tested from the 3T HCP-YA dataset, \go{} performed remarkably well.
-Interestingly, the \tow{} \mpr{} images gave higher DSC and lower ASD values than the \ttw{} images, although only \ttw{} from this dataset was used for the validation during training.
+Moreover, the \tow{} \mpr{} images gave higher DSC and lower ASD values than the \ttw{} images, although only \ttw{} from this dataset was used for the validation set during training.
 One can argue that \tow{} was well represented in the validation dataset.
 However, all other \tow{} images used for validation were either from a different vendor (ABIDE-II ETH: Philips Achieva with 3D TFE sequence \& ABIDE-II EMC: GE MR750 with IR-FSPGR sequence) or different field strength and sequence (UltraCortex: 9.4T with \mprr{}).
 Another possible explanation for this could be that it is a consequence of using label maps originally produced from \tow{} images for the creation of the synthetic training data, which all exhibit the same \tow{}-visible structures.
-Ultimately, the finding that \go{} produced segmentations with median DSC $\geq$0.85 and ASD smaller than one voxel over 34 labels and 20 subjects in \fsv{'s} domain (i.e., 3T \sevi{} \tow{} \mpr{}) is a strong indication of its robustness and comparable performance for segmentation tasks even outside \go{}'s optimized domain (i.e., UHF-MRI).
+Ultimately, the finding that \go{} produced segmentations with DSC $\geq$0.88 and ASD smaller than one voxel over 27 labels and 20 subjects in \fsv{'s} domain (i.e., 3T \sevi{} \tow{} \mpr{}) is a strong indication of its robustness and comparable performance for segmentation tasks even outside \go{}'s optimized domain (i.e., UHF-MRI) while also being superior to alternatives like \sys{}.

-For all quantitative analyses performed in this work, all labels predicted by \go{} were included, except WM-hypointensities (i.e., 34 labels out of 35).
-On the one hand, WM-hypointensities are quite infrequent in healthy subjects with predictions generally being partial volume effects at the border between ventricles (containing CSF which appears dark on \tow{}) and bright WM voxels, resulting in questionable "ground truth" for the label.
-On the other hand, \sys{}, which reported similar DSC values as in this work, produces the same total number of labels but only includes 25 for evaluation.
-We excluded only one label, but from ad hoc calculations with only 25 labels, an average increase of 4.5 percentage points on the DSC scores (i.e., from 0.850 to 0.895) was observed over all contrasts tested from the HCP and SCAIFIELD datasets.